rishit020/glhs-ai-chatbot-my-version/CUSTOMIZATION_GUIDE.md

 }
 ```

-The AI will still be able to answer questions about these if they're in the JSON (or in PDFs).
+The AI will still be able to answer questions about these if they're in the JSON files.

 ### Example 3: State-Specific Requirements